itthinx/groups/readme.txt

 == Upgrade Notice ==

-= 1.10.3 =
+= 1.11.0 =
-This release adds a filter which can be used to modify selected access restriction capabilities.
+This release adds the translation for Brazilian Portuguese.